Who Really Benefits from Online Courses?

 Evidence that Online Courses Serve Only the Most Well Prepared

 To support her position that students who are already disadvantaged are not served by online courses, Dynarski cites several studies completed over the past five years.
-The first study she cites is a 2015 study published in the Journal of Research on Educational Effectiveness.
-In this case, researchers randomly assigned 1,224 ninth graders who failed algebra in 17 Chicago public high schools to take either an online or face-to-face algebra recovery course.
-The researchers found, “Compared to students in face-to-face credit recovery, students in online credit recovery reported that the course was more difficult, were less likely to recover credit, and scored lower on an algebra post test.”
-In her New York Times article, Dynarski contrasts the results of the Chicago study with the results of another recent study carried out with rural students in Maine and Vermont.
-Unlike the Chicago cohort, which was comprised of students attempting to recover a credit they failed to achieve during the school year, the students in Maine and Vermont were working above their level and looking to move ahead.
+The first study she cites is a 2015 study that appeared in the Journal of Research on Educational Effectiveness.
+In this case, researchers randomly assigned 1,224 Chicago 9th graders who did not pass algebra to take an online or in-person course recovery credit.
+The researchers found that the online learners struggled more than their counterparts in traditional classrooms.
+In her New York Times article, Dynarski cites another study focused on Maine and Vermont high schoolers working above their level.
 In this case, the online students excelled.